Espiego/Crypcur/README.md

-# Crypcur
+#Crypcur

-MyCoin: A Simple Cryptocurrency on Blockchain
+CrypCur: A Simple Cryptocurrency on Blockchain
-This repository contains a complete cryptocurrency project built with Python.
-The goal is to demonstrate core concepts of blockchain and cryptocurrency creation, including block mining, transaction handling, and blockchain validation.
-This project is designed to be simple but provides a solid foundation for further expansion.
+This repository contains a complete cryptocurrency project named CrypCur, built with Python.
+It demonstrates core concepts of blockchain and cryptocurrency creation, including block mining, transaction handling, and blockchain validation.
+This project provides a strong foundation for further development in the blockchain space.

 Table of Contents
 Project Overview